Absolute Power (radio and TV series): Radio version

 The third member of the company is Sandy (Siobhan Hayes), who is there as the office trainee, getting work experience for her NVQ level 2.
 She usually does all the work that the partners in the firm cannot be bothered to do, such as filling out thousands of public opinion polls in different handwritings, though she will only agree to do something if it can be twisted into one of the 'nine levels of competence' of her NVQ.
 Another member of the office is the useless Clive (Tom George) or as Martin calls him, 'young, er, thing', who often turns publicity stunts into bloodbaths.
 He first appears in series three, after Sandy leaves the company to become a nurse (although due to her fiddling with the accounts, she still gets paid).

 Another regular character is Maurice, the waiter at McCabe's club.
 Each time he serves McCabe's claret, he corrects the English pronunciation of Maurice (Morris) to the French (Maur-ees), and each time Prentiss puts him down with a verse like "One man by circumstance is in splendour set; whilst another irons pants in a laundrette.
 Go and iron my pants, Morris".

 In series 1, one of the running jokes is the company trying to avoid working on "The Sir Harold Dixon Account."
 Although he is never heard, it is known that he is a Conservative politician.
 As the series goes on, Sandy becomes more frustrated, and in the last episode she changes jobs and starts working for Sir Harold.
 However, after allegations of sleaze, Sir Harold is made bankrupt and Sandy returns to Prentiss McCabe.

 In series 2, another character was created, Gayle Shand, played by Tamsin Greig.
-Gayle was a former employee of Prentiss McCabe and Charles's former girlfriend, with whom she had a heavily sexual relationship (they often made love whilst listening to classical music).
+Gayle was a former employee of Prentiss McCabe and Charles's former girlfriend, with whom she had a heavily sexual relationship (they often had sex whilst listening to classical music).
 However, the relationship fell apart after Gayle told Charles that she was already married to an insect specialist from Philadelphia.
 She now runs a rival firm to Prentiss McCabe, which is a much larger company, and is often trying to win Archie's contract, or is the agent of a rival client to Prentiss McCabe's current one.
 For example, whilst Charles and Martin work for the PM via Archie, Gayle is the spin doctor for the Chancellor of the Exchequer.
 Prentiss McCabe always come up with a plan to keep Archie on their side, despite Gayle's attempts to stop them, even trying to make Charles a partner in her firm.